pmackle/EE-Emerge-2020-FourFace/README.md

 - Portable
 The mechanical design for the project is composed of a 15x15in cube with 9 acrylic tiles that face each player.

-Short motivation for the project?
-(Don't be too long winded) Put a creative, more modern spin on a similar, but older game.
+Put a creative, more modern spin on a similar, but older game.

 * Links to the project site